A Lesson From Mopeility WOD

 Yet everyone looks for a short cut.
 And it drives me fucking insane.

 I’m currently reading Arnold Schwarzenegger’s autobiography.
 I’ve read his previous biography and have always been a fan of his drive and determination.
 But reading this recent, more in depth life account shows two things: 1) Arnold always did everything he could to achieve his goals, and 2) None of us are anywhere near that level of commitment (including me).
 Even in the first decade of his acting career, he was diversifying his portfolio by investing such as investing in Indianapolis real estate, buying and selling properties, selling cars to buyers like used cars for cash Wollongong, running his mail order business, and traveling the world to promote every movie he made.
-He is the epitome of undying motivation.
-He always gets professional help from conveyancing solicitors to ensure a smooth transaction.
-In addition, if you’re thinking about your children’s future, ISA options for young investors are the best for them.
+And if you’re also looking for some used cars to invest in, then you may check out this used cars in murrieta car dealer.

 While Arnold fights to succeed, all of us accept laziness and sloth.
 When Arnold heard businessmen talking about how hard they worked for 10 or 12 hours, he’d say (and this is a direct quote from the book), “What the fuck are you talking about, when they day has twenty-four hours?
 What else did you do?”